TheineAddict/Null-Expected/src/data/posts/author1/2025/12/quality-resolutions-better-tester-2026.md

 A habit for 2026: add one more layer every time:

-> **“What does this defect suggest about our system, our tests, or our assumptions?”**
+> **What does this defect suggest about our system, our tests, or our assumptions?**

 For each non-trivial bug, add a **two-line micro-analysis**: